 Co-dependency means making the relationship more important to you than you are to yourself; putting the relationship ahead of personal peace.
 Co-dependents only know themselves by the reflected light of the relationship.
 Relationships are only ever conditional vehicles of experience, and as such should never be placed above the real living humans involved.

-The opposite of a co-dependent relationship arises from inner-dependent people: people who looks to their inner stillness for their source, self-worth and identity, and who then freely enjoys the dance and enrichment that relationships bring to life, needing nothing but the love experience contained in this moment now.
+The opposite of a co-dependent relationship arises from an inner-dependence: people who look to their inner stillness for their security and source of self-worth and love, and who know who and what they are.
+These awakened people then freely enjoy the dance and enrichment that relationships offer, needing nothing but the love experience contained in each and every moment.

 Fear of Endings

-Relationships are thought forms arising in the ever changing flow of time and life’s experience, and as such are constantly subject to change.
+Relationships are forms arising in the ever changing flow of time and life’s experience, and as such are constantly subject to change.
 Like all forms relationships are subject to birth and when their purpose is over, death.
-It’s to celebrate their comings and also to bless their departures with gratitude in our hearts for the rich experiences they deliver.
+It’s to celebrate their comings and also to bless their goings with gratitude in ones heart for the enriching experiences they deliver to us.

-While that which arises in form comes and goes, that which is never born never dies; the true formless essence of love is eternally present.
+While that which arises in form comes and goes, that which is never born never dies; so the true formless essence of love is eternally present.
 Even when relationships die, love remains.
-The pain we feel from the ending of a love relationship, through either death or dissolution, is natural, but know this; while the wave dies the ocean of love remains, ever present.
+The pain we feel from the ending of a love relationship, through either death or dissolution, is natural, but know this; while the wave dies the ocean of love remains, ever present, should we have the awakened awareness to see it.

 “Sometimes letting things go is an act of far greater power than defending or hanging on.” ― Eckhart Tolle, A New Earth: Awakening to Your Life’s Purpose